zendesk/demo_secure_settings/README.md

 - The remote server used is https://httpbin.org

 - For your own remote server, include the subdomain in the domainWhitelist value of your manifest.json

+- Secure Settings has a known issue for local testing which is why this application needs to be installed to work properly

+- For more details, please see the documented Github issue [here](https://github.com/zendesk/zcli/issues/63)

 ## Additional Resources